auggie-lahey/RayCounyPlanningAndZoning/Article_40_Base_Zoning_Districts.md

 2. **Open Space Development** - Open Space may be included in all residential developments with specific conditions.

+For complete dimensional standards, see the table in Section 40.16 below.

 ## 40.5 R-1A Residential Low Density District

 ### A. Description
 The Residential Low Density district (R-1A) is primarily intended to accommodate low density residential development, at a density not to exceed 1 dwelling unit per 3 acres.
 The purpose of the district is to provide a transition between rural and higher density areas.

 ### B. Use Regulations
 The following table shows which uses are allowed in the R-1A district.
-For a summary of uses allowed in all zoning districts, see [Article 60.1](#article-60-use-regulations).
+For a summary of uses allowed in all zoning districts, see [Article 60.1](Article_60_Use_Regulations.md#601-use-table).
 - P = Permitted by-right
-- C = Allowed only if reviewed and approved as a Conditional Use (See [Article 30.9](#article-30-development-review-procedures))
+- C = Allowed only if reviewed and approved as a Conditional Use (See [Article 30.9](Article_30_Development_Review_Procedures.md#309-conditional-use-permits))

 ### C. Density and Dimensional Standards